-Expert Model IconMediQ: Question-Asking LLMs for Adaptive and Reliable Clinical Reasoning
+Expert Model IconMediQ: Question-Asking LLMs and a Benchmark for Reliable Interactive Clinical Reasoning

 1Department of Computer Science, University of Washington